calaldees/KaraKara/docs/for-event-runners.md

 * Double-click title banner for settings, and to switch to admin-mode
   * room: test, password: test
 * "Booth mode" is useful to leave running on an unattended karaoke kiosk -- it gives people some admin features (eg. stopping and starting the playback) but not all of them (eg. editing room settings)

-### Set Settings
-* With the browser in admin-mode, from the main screen ("Explore Tracks") click "Room Settings"
+* With the browser in admin-mode, from the main screen ("Explore Tracks"), you can use "Room Settings" to change things like the event name and duration
-  * track space: the time between finishing one track and playing the next, to give people time to get on and off stage
-  * hidden tags: tracks with these tags won't be visible for users to select
-  * forced tags: only tracks with these tags will be visible for users to select
-  * title: the event name, shown on the projector while waiting for the first track
-  * preview volume: the volume of the player preview in-between tracks
-  * coming soon track count: show the exact order for the next N tracks, and obfuscate the rest of the queue to give admins more leeway to reorder the queue
-  * event start and end time: prevent users from adding tracks that would finish after the event ends

 ### Load the Queue Player
 * On a laptop connected to TV or projector screen - https://karakara.uk/player3/